JayLuo17/NFT_Trading_System/README.md

 brownie run scripts/transfer.py --network ganache
 ```

+## Notes:
-- Note that the transfer.py has several APIs for external usage.
+1. The transfer.py has several APIs for external usage.
 ```
 register; addFund; transferFund
 ```

-3. Before issuing new title NFT, need to add the vehicle information in `./input/user_inputs.py`.
+2. Before issuing new title NFT, need to add the vehicle information in `./input/user_inputs.py`.
 Please follow the sentax in the `./metadata/metadata_sample.py`

 3. Notes:
 - Need install brownie, recommend using the following `pipx` command; do not use `pipx install eth-brownie`